 Read More: TV Shows Like True Detective

 3. Broadchurch (2013-2017)

 One of the finest Nordic noir shows on television in recent times, ‘Broadchurch‘ centers on the eponymous town where the murder of an 11-year-old child sends shockwaves across the townsfolk.
 David Tennant and Olivia Colman play the roles of two detectives who have been assigned this case.
-The interesting aspect of the series is that it not only covers the crime and its investigation, but also looks at its aftereffects in the otherwise quaint town of Broadchurch which has now been gripped by a sense of fear and anxiety.
-Moreover, an influx of reporters from all over the country prove to be another bane for the locals.
-The next case that the two detectives deal with is that of the rape of a woman which happens at a birthday party in Broadchurch.
+The interesting aspect of the series is that it not only covers the crime and its investigation but also looks at its aftereffects in the otherwise quaint town of Broadchurch, which has now been gripped by a sense of fear and anxiety.
+Moreover, an influx of reporters from all over the country proves to be another bane for the locals.
+The next case that the two detectives deal with is that of the rape of a woman, which happens at a birthday party in Broadchurch.
 Using elements of Nordic noir, this series explores the impact that crimes can have on society as a whole, with the small town of Broadchurch serving as an allegorical device.

 Read More: TV Shows Like Broadchurch

 2. Mindhunter (2017-)